Bin Files

 The above cellsets perform the same grouping and aggregate operation on the bin file and the text file respectively to count the employees of each state and then compute the time (in millisecond) taken to do this in A5.
 As can be seen from the result, the data retrieval speed with the bin file is significantly higher than that with the text file.
 So, it is more convenient to use data stored as a bin file in esProc.

-The esProc installation package includes a btx Viewer.
-You can execute BTX.exe in esProc\bin directory to view a btx file.
+The esProc installation package includes a Data File Tool.
+You can execute dft.exe in esProc\bin directory to view a btx file.
 Below is the pop-up window after the execution:

-Click the Open icon to open a btx file (whose default extension is btx).
-You can view a btx file page by page:
+Click the Open icon to open a btx file (whose default extension is btx) and view data in it:

-Click Tool>Option on the menu to set btx Viewer properties, such as the number of rows displayed per page:
+Click Tool>Option on the menu to set btx Viewer properties,:

 7.8.2 Retrieving data with the cursor by segment